karmatr0n/karmatr0n.github.io/_posts/2023-02-28-mongdb_replica_auth_transactions.md

 $ mongosh 'mongodb://<db_user>:<db_password>@127.0.0.1:27017/<db_name>'
 {% endhighlight %}

-# Initializing the replica set
+## Initializing the replica set
+Once connected into the database you can initialize the replica set and check the status.
 {% highlight js linenos %}
 rs.initiate()
 rs.status()